djbotha/amazon-ec2-launcher/API_Documentation.md

 GET `/instanceTypesDetailed`

 Lists all instance types, providing detailed information on each one including pricing.
-Instance types are sorted by On Demand hourly price, from from lowest to highest.
+Instance types are sorted by On Demand hourly price, from lowest to highest.

 #### Example